zhaojiqiao/tilelang-npu/README.md

             for k in T.Pipelined(T.ceildiv(K, block_K), num_stages=3):
                 # Copy tile of A
+                # This is a sugar syntax for parallelized copy
                 T.copy(A[by * block_M, k * block_K], A_shared)

                 # Demonstrate parallelized copy from global to shared for B